Revolut lets you track your subscriptions, adds savings bonus in the US – TechCrunch

 In the U.S., customers earn 0.25% annualized percentage yield (APY) with their savings vaults.
 If you pay for a premium subscription, you get 0.5% APY with a Revolut Premium or Revolut Metal plan.

-During the COVID-19 pandemic, you get a generous bonus on top of your normal interest rate.
-Revolut calculates how much you spent with your Revolut debit card the previous month.
-That amount is eligible for a 4.5% APY bonus.
+During the COVID-19 pandemic, you get a generous bonus on top of your normal interest rate: Revolut calculates how much you spent with your Revolut debit card the previous month; that amount is eligible for a 4.5% APY bonus.

 For instance, if you spent $400 with your card last month and you have $500 in your savings vault, you’ll receive the 4.5% bonus on $400.
 You’ll also earn 0.25% to 0.5% on the entire savings vault.

 If your savings vault balance is lower than how much you spent with your card last month, your entire vault is eligible for the bonus.
-Interests are calculated daily using an annualized rate and paid out the first business day of the following month.
+Interest is calculated daily using an annualized rate and paid out the first business day of the following month.

 Once again, the new feature should boost engagement in the U.S. for both card transactions and savings vaults.
 Revolut has 13 million customers in total, including 150,000 in the U.S.